You are here

 11. Access the members-only area of the Editors Canada website.
 This is a rich source of information about the business of editing.
 Look at opportunities on our job board, contact other editors via our membership list and get group discounts on supplies and services.

 12. Download the association's free publications.
 These include Professional Editorial Standards, Guidelines for Ethical Editing of Theses/Dissertations and the Agreement Template for Editing Services.

 13. Use the student affiliate logo.
 It shows people what you do and demonstrates your status with the association.

-You must provide proof of student status.
-This can be any document showing the name of the educational institution, your name and a date (including the year), such as
+Students must provide proof of student status to email@example.com.
+This can be any document showing the name of the educational institution, their name and a date (including the year), such as

 - a tuition receipt,

-- a signed letter from a professor, or
+- a signed letter or email from a professor, or

 - an unofficial transcript.